-Dr. Catherine van de Ruit joins the Health and Exercise Physiology Department as an Assistant Professor.
-She holds special interest in medical sociology, public health, emergency medicine, patient safety, health disparities, and qualitative methods.
-She graduated with her PhD in Sociology from the University of Pennsylvania and completed undergraduate and Masters degrees at the University of KwaZulu-Natal, Durban, in South Africa with undergraduate degrees in Political Science, Drama and Performance Studies, and a graduate degree in Development Studies.
+Dr. Catherine van de Ruit is a sociologist with expertise in medical sociology, public health, emergency medicine, patient safety, health disparities, and qualitative methods.
+She graduated with a PhD in Sociology from the University of Pennsylvania and completed undergraduate and Masters degrees at the University of KwaZulu-Natal, Durban, in South Africa with undergraduate degrees in Political Science, Drama and Performance Studies, and a graduate degree in Development Studies.
 Dr. van de Ruit went on to complete a postdoctoral teaching fellowship in the Critical Writing Program at the University Pennsylvania followed by a postdoctoral research experience at Johns Hopkins University’s Armstrong Institute for Patient Safety.
 Dr van de Ruit has previously taught courses on health policy, HIV/AIDS, health and society, research methods, qualitative data analysis, humanitarian disaster, and introduction to sociology.

 B.A University of KwaZulu-Natal